 - Check cholesterol and triglyceride levels: Work with your doctor to regularly check your cholesterol and triglyceride labs to make sure you stay within a healthy range.

 - Eat healthy food: Eating a diet rich in fruits, vegetables, and whole grains has been tied to a lower risk of heart disease.
 Limit red meat, fried foods, high sodium foods, and sugary drinks and desserts.

 - Stay active: Regular physical activity can help keep your blood pressure in check and keep your arteries relaxed and pliable.
 Find an exercise that you enjoy doing and aim to get about 30 minutes of exercise per day.

 - Limit alcohol: Excess alcohol intake is tied to an increased risk of heart disease.
 Drink in moderation which means 1-2 drinks per day.
-An alcoholic drink is defined as a 12 oz beer, 5 oz wine, or 1.5 oz liquor or spirits.

 - Lower stress: Too much stress can tax the heart and blood pressure even more.
 Find healthy ways of relaxing like taking a walk, reading a book, listening to calming music, or spending a few moments in quiet meditation or prayer each day.

 Men need to bear in mind their risk for heart disease and the associated risk factors.
 It’s advisable for men to keep their regular check-ups with their doctors, and complete the recommended labs.
 Checking your blood pressure regularly may also be beneficial, and those who struggle with high blood pressure or have a family history of hypertension may want to consider an at-home blood pressure monitor.
 Let’s have a look at our clinically validated kiosk type blood pressure monitor, BPBIO 750 Blood Pressure Monitor.